Counterfeit money: European Union

+Australia

 A batch of counterfeit A$50 and A$100 notes was released into the Australian city of Melbourne in July 2013.
 As of July 12, 2013, 40 reports had been made between the northern suburbs of Heidelberg and Epping.
 Police spokespersons explained to the public in media reports that the currency notes were printed on paper (Australia introduced polymer banknotes in 1988) and could be easily detected by scrunching up the note or tearing it.
 Additionally, the clear window within the notes was also an easy way to identify fake versions, as the "window appears to have been cut out with two clear plastic pieces stuck together with stars placed in the middle to replicate the Southern Cross".
 Police also revealed that fake notes had been seized in June 2013 in Melbourne's eastern and western suburbs.
 According to the Australian RBA figures, during 2014–15, the number of counterfeit $50 currency detected in circulation has more than doubled from the previous year, and more than 33,000 fake notes were removed from circulation.
 The officials believe this likely a fraction of the number of fake currencies currently flooding through in Victoria and NSW states.
 On 31 May 2016, the ACT police have warned people to keep an eye out for fake $50 notes, which is circulating throughout Canberra in recent months.
 The officers have been called out to more than 35 businesses over the past two months in connection to counterfeit $50 notes.
 Australian Federal Police have charged two persons alleging to have produced $16,465 notes of counterfeit currency and charged them with various offences under the Crimes (Currency) Act 1981.
 The police said that while Australian notes are hard to counterfeit, featuring many security features, they nonetheless urged people to take a close look each time they spend cash.